Pokémon Energized Emerald – Ultimate Hoenn Experience with Multi-Abilities and Expanded Gameplay

 Known Bugs & Issues

-The hack is technically stable overall, but due to extensive engine edits and the multi-ability system, a number of mechanical and visual bugs exist:
+The hack is technically stable overall, but due to extensive engine edits and the multi-ability system, several mechanical and visual bugs exist:

 Ability System Bugs:- Some switch-in abilities (Frisk, Imposter, etc.) fail to activate if both Pokémon fainted the previous turn and the player sends a Pokémon out first.